For bio details of a team member, click on their photo

 Ebele Oputa is a frontline leader who helps organizations do new things or do existing things more efficiently.
 She has provided strategic, technical and programmatic oversight as well as editorial support of Dubawa since its inception.
 She is an experienced Programme Officer with a demonstrated history of working in the non-profit organization management industry including the United Nations Office of Drugs and Crime.
 Skilled in Negotiation, Training, Leadership, Project Management, and Strategic Communications, Ebele has a Master of Laws (LLM) focused on International Trade and Commercial Law from Durham University.

-Programme Officer (Ghana)
+Programme Officer/Editor (Ghana)

 Caroline Anipah is the Programme Officer of DUBAWA, Ghana.
 She holds an MPhil in Communication Studies and an undergraduate degree in English and Political Science from the University of Ghana.
 She is a trained journalist and has engaged in various research activities with notable institutions including Ghana Statistical Service, German Development Institute (GIZ) and the USAID Evaluate for Health over the years.
 She has also worked with the Media Foundation for West Africa (MFWA) on a regional (West Africa-wide) comprehensive research on the state of the media.
 She brings to the project and team, her experience in both media and research.